|

 of course were not ordered to these positions when

-at 6 o'clock it was evident a furious bo
+at 6 o'clock it was evident a furious bombardment was

 sentinels or videttes were detailed and the gun